leetheguy/wobble_blog/readme.md

 AngularUI routing improves on Angular's routing by adding states, nesting, named states, and multiple views in a page or partial.
 Ionic improves on AngularUI routes even further by adding animations, history, and more.
 So we'll be using Ionic routes in this app.

+---
+## Building the Interface

+---
+## Making it Look Like a Website

+---
+## Working With Data

+---
+## Auth Logic

+---
+## Testing on Android and iOS

+---
+## TDD?
+There's really no logic in this app.
+It's all wiring.
+As that's the case the only thing would would be testing would be our libraries.
+I'll leave that to the people who created them.A Little Bit of Configuration